unconst/BitTensor/README.md

 Starting initially with word embedding methods [24] and then to more sophisticated contextual word-embeddings [25] and large text inputs [6], this shared high-level paradigm, has seen a range of training methods developed.

 For instance, BERT [5] which used multi-word masking strategies.
 MT-DNN [14] which combined pre-training with multi-task knowledge transfer.
 GPT-2 [7] who added task information from an independently sourced question answering dataset.
 XLM who used language embeddings to improve performance for cross-lingual tasks.
-ERNIE [10] who added entity level and phrase level masking and XLNet[9] who learning across all mask permutations.
+ERNIE [10] who added entity/phrase level masking and XLNet[9] who learning across all mask permutations.

 The unlabeled datasets used to train them has been equally diverse, ranging from hundreds of freely available datasets, translation corpuses, reddit crawls, wikipedia and books.
 This reflects the ubiquity and inexpensive nature of unlabeled natural language.
 There is no need to worry about protecting datasets.

 ### Incentive

 We are extending previous work in Neural Network training by moving the training process from a datacenter into a decentralized computing domain where no computer is privileged, there is no single user of the network, and some computers may be incompetent, offline, or malicious.
 In lieu of these constraints we must use _incentive_ to draw our compute nodes into line.
-That incentive should drive them to stay online, and to learn well, and train in alignment with a useful network product.
+That incentive should drive them to stay online, to learn well, and train in alignment with a useful network product.

 To begin, we assume a standard training scheme within each p2p component.
 They may contain a language dataset M, with targets X and self-supervised labels Y, and be attempting to ﬁt a function that predicts the output from the input, yˆ = f(x), by minimizing the loss on the output of the model,